Technology

 GateTargetHow to measureWhy it matters

-Completion rate≥ 95% on real trafficEnd-to-end success per run IDLow completion creates hidden human load
+Completion rateHigh on real trafficEnd-to-end success tied to a run IDLow completion hides human work and inflates ops load

-Critical error rate≤ 0.1% for write actionsIncorrect side effects (refund, delete, send)Protects revenue, trust, and compliance
+Critical error rateNear-zero on write actionsIncorrect side effects (send, delete, update, refund)Protects revenue, trust, and compliance exposure

-Cost per successBelow ROI threshold (e.g., <$0.25)(Inference + tool + review) / successful runsEnsures margins scale with volume
+Cost per successBelow your ROI bar(Inference + tool + review) per successful runPrevents growth from silently compressing margins

-Most companies don’t need a moonshot platform to start.
-They need a reliable blueprint they can ship in weeks, then harden over quarters.
-The cleanest 2026 architecture usually looks like this: an orchestrator that manages agent state, a tool gateway that enforces policy, a retrieval layer with strict data boundaries, and an observability pipeline that can answer “who did what, why, and at what cost.”
+You don’t need a grand unified “agent platform” to get production value.
+You need a blueprint you can ship quickly and harden over time: an orchestrator for state, a tool gateway for enforcement, a retrieval layer with strict data boundaries, and an observability pipeline that answers “what happened” without guesswork.

-A pragmatic design pattern is to separate “reasoning” from “execution.”
-Let the model reason in a constrained environment and produce a structured plan.
-Then pass that plan through deterministic validators before any side effect occurs.
-This turns unstructured model output into a contract your system can safely execute.
+The clean pattern is to split reasoning from execution.
+Let the model produce a structured plan in a constrained environment.
+Then run that plan through deterministic validators and policies before any tool call with side effects.
+This turns model output into something your system can safely accept or reject.

 # Example: policy-gated tool execution (conceptual)